 Blue Lake Rowing Regatta: The second biggest rowing regatta held in the North Island makes this a popular event for novices and masters alike.
 It often coincides with Wellington Anniversary weekend.

 Ecomist Blue Lake Multisport Festival: Five events are held over two days, often on Auckland Anniversary weekend (the Monday in Rotorua is a public holiday).
 Main events are: 1) an Aquathon with a 5.5k run followed by an 800m Open Water Swim, 2) a 2k swim across the lake, and 3) a Sprint Triathlon.
 Out of this a King & Queen is crowned.
 Kids can join in with their own Triathlon and adults can enjoy a social 750m swim and Forest Fun Run/Walk.

 Rotorua Bike Festival: 10 days of biking events.
 Phew.
 Insane.
-Improvements see changes happening each year.
+Improvements see changes and new events being added each year.

 More information about the Bike Festival together with links to organisers can be found at Rotorua Bike Festival.

 Now let's continue with other events that may be of interest.
 (By the time you reach the end you'll swear we do nothing else except play outdoors.)

 Lakeside Concert Rotorua: A free outdoor concert held at the Village Green.
 Each year (it started in 1997) we see a line up of stellar performers.
 Past acts include Dame Malvina Major, Kiri Te Kanawa, Tim Beveridge, Jason Kerrison, Tina Cross, and so many more.